 - Insufficient refrigerant

-Either way, the outcome is that the air conditioner's evaporator coil does not properly disperse the heat, and in essence 'overcools' itself.
+Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly dissipate heat, and in essence 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C has morphed into an old-school icebox.

-- Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
+- Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
 It is important that the A/C system is completely OFF.

-- Confirm that there is nothing restricting the airflow to the system.
+- Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and ensure that they are not blocked by furniture or curtains.

 - Call McKinley Heating Service Experts.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to a pricey repair.
 When your unit freezes over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
-Actually, many homeowners are forced to decide between installing a new system vs repairing the damaged model.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of getting a less expensive repair.
-Your technician will quickly analyze the problem and how to avoid the issue from happening again.
+Actually, many homeowners are forced to choose between installing a new system or repairing the damaged model.
+If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of getting a less expensive repair.
+Your technician will quickly analyze the problem and how to avoid the issue from occurring in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.